zellko/top-library/README.md

 - [x] Book-card-container
 - [x] Book-Card
 - [x] Footer
-- [ ] Add book Form
+- [x] Add book Form
-- [ ] Finalisation (font, margin, padding, ...)
+- [ ] Finalisation (styling, font, margin, padding, ...)

 ### JS
-Testing ground:
-- [x] Add book to DOM
-- [x] Clear a book from DOM
-- [ ] Clear all book from DOM
-- [x] Loop trough myLibrary array and add all book to DOM

 #### Coding problems:
 1. Add book to DOM / myLibrary array:
 - [x] Open Form modals when "Add Book" button is clicked
-- [ ] Find a way to get values from the form.
+- [x] Find a way to get values from the form.
-- [ ] Create a new book object from those values and add to my library.
+- [x] Create a new book object from those values and add to my library.
 - [x] Add new book to DOM with correct class / id / value

 2. Clear book from DOM / myLibrary array: